Parmeggiani-Lab/elfin-ui/README.md

  		* For inter-network simultaneous extrusion, first select one member of each mirror-link group, and then use the Select Mirror Links operator.

 ### TODO: Currently Working On:
- * Move joint to Module operator
+ * Export to Elfin Core format

 ### TODO: Must-Haves
- * Export to Elfin Core format
+...

 ### TODO: Nice-to-Haves
  * Pull-Join Operator: join two module networks by pulling first selected network to the second one.